Frequently Asked Questions

 - Yes, fundamentally they are multiple well screens each with individual risers and individual well seals between each screen providing a multiplicity of well zones.
 However, there are a few major differences between vertical nested wells and Vertebrae Well Systems.

-In Summary: Why use Vertebrae Well Systems?
+Why use Vertebrae Well Systems?

-Vertebrae Well Systems offer multiple advantages to traditional vertical wells.
-They can be installed in difficult to access areas as itemized above.
+- Vertebrae Well Systems offer multiple advantages to traditional vertical wells, they can be installed in difficult to access areas as itemized above.
 They can be placed on the most effective horizontal plane for a chosen remediation strategy, creating more efficient well segment design.
-With one bore location per Vertebrae well system, all the individual well segments are separately plumbed to the surface and located in one discreet area, so disturbance is minimal during on-site activities and eliminates the need for additional trenching.
+With one bore location per Vertebrae Well System, all the individual well segments are separately plumbed to the surface and located in one discreet area, so disturbance is minimal during on-site activities and eliminates the need for additional trenching.

 ENVIRONMENTAL INNOVATION LIKE NO OTHER

-EN Rx SUPPORT PLATFORM (SP)™
+EN Rx SUPPORT PLATFORM™